Present Continuous Tense | Definition, Rules, Uses , Examples & Practices

 Example:

-She isn’t cooking at the moment.
+- She isn’t cooking at the moment.

-3. Yes / No Questions
+3. Yes / No Question

 Structure: